Do Go On - 319 - Vincent Gigante, The Oddfather

 It's exciting to think we're magic.

-So the Prime Minister of the Underworld, Costello,
+So the Prime Minister of the Underworld, Costello, was in charge until 1957.

-but that was the year that Vito Genovese decided to take him on
+But that was the year that Vito Genovese decided to take him on and reclaim the top job

-before having to flee to Italy.
+that he'd been briefly given 20 years earlier before having to flee to Italy.

-Genovese had been biting this whole time in the wings,
+Genevese had been biting this whole time in the wings waiting to take over.

-And to make his dream a reality,
+And to make his dream a reality, he turned to his young protege a certain,

-a certain former boxer named Vincent Chin Giganti.
+former boxer named Vincent Chin

-Oh, the Chin.
+Oh, the chin.

-Remember when Chin was growing up,
+Remember when the chin was growing up?

-he lent him money to save his mother's life?
+He lent him money to save his mother's life.

-And I don't know if it went like this,
+And I don't know if it went like this, but I imagine it was,

-but I imagine it was, look, I'll do you a favour,
+look, I'll do you a favour, but there may be...

-I may come to you.
+There may come to you.

 Yeah.